 Richard P. Dutkiewicz.
 Mr. Dutkiewicz has been a member of our Board of Directors since February 2010.
-Since October 2003, Mr. Dutkiewicz has served as chief financial officer of Einstein Noah Restaurant Group.
-From May 2003 to October 2003, Mr. Dutkiewicz was Vice President-Information Technology of Sirenza Microdevices, Inc. In May 2003, Sirenza Microdevices, Inc. acquired Vari-L Company, Inc. From January 2001 to May 2003, Mr. Dutkiewicz was Vice President-Finance, and Chief Financial Officer of Vari-L Company, Inc. From April 1995 to January 2001, Mr. Dutkiewicz was Vice President-Finance, Chief Financial Officer, Secretary and Treasurer of Coleman Natural Products, Inc., located in Denver, Colorado.
+Since April 2010, Mr. Dutkiewicz has been the Executive Vice President and Chief Financial Officer of Real Mex Restaurants, Inc. Mr. Dutkiewicz previously served as Chief Financial Officer of Einstein Noah Restaurant Group, Inc. from October 2003 to March 2010.
+From May 2003 to October 2003, Mr. Dutkiewicz was Vice President - Information Technology of Sirenza Microdevices, Inc. In May 2003, Sirenza Microdevices, Inc. acquired Vari-L Company, Inc. From January 2001 to May 2003, Mr. Dutkiewicz was Vice President - Finance, and Chief Financial Officer of Vari-L Company, Inc. From April 1995 to January 2001, Mr. Dutkiewicz was Vice President - Finance, Chief Financial Officer, Secretary and Treasurer of Coleman Natural Products, Inc., located in Denver, Colorado.
 Mr. Dutkiewicz's previous experience includes senior financial management positions at Tetrad Corporation, MicroLithics Corporation and various divisions of United Technologies Corporation.
 Mr. Dutkiewicz began his career as an Audit Manager at KPMG LLP.
 Mr. Dutkiewicz received a B.B.A. degree from Loyola University of Chicago.
+Mr. Dutkiewicz currently serves on the Board of Directors of Motor Sport Country Club Holdings, Inc., a Motorsports destination resort in Denver, Colorado.